AimeKelvin/cces-mvp/readme.md

 ### 👤 Citizens
 - Submit complaints or feedback via a simple, intuitive interface
 - Track complaint status using a unique ticket ID or dashboard
-- Receive updates when their issue progresses or is resolved

 ### 🏛️ Government Agencies / Admin
-- View, categorize, and respond to citizen complaints
+- View and respond to citizen complaints
 - Access a minimal admin dashboard for managing and routing tickets
-- Basic analytics and tracking to monitor trends

 ### 🧠 Optional (Extensible)
 - AI-assisted complaint categorization and routing (future-ready)